GabeDottl/recommender_backend_serving/common/README.md

 It will take the relevant commits from the container repo and push the isolated changes to the subrepo. etc etc.

+# Testing
+Testing has 2 general purposes:
+1) Ensure robustness of the application
+2) Increasing developer velocity

+In large organizations with apps used by numerous users (e.g. Google, Amazon, FB, etc.) the former of these is generally important.
+In smaller organizations and startups which don't have a ton of users, tests are more important for the latter goal.

+Depending on which of these goals your focus is, your testing style varies substantially.
+If your focus is primarily robustness, then it may stand to reason to take a very heavy-handed approach to testing in which every API contract is tested as thoroughly as possible.
+You may also wanted coverage tests run on presubmit which require tests for new code.

+If your focus is velocity, then tests should make it easy for a developer to validate there changes with minimal effort.
+For example, it may require spinning up a bunch of services and hooking everything together for an e2e manual test which can be time-consuming and requires a broader context* of knowledge.
+A test which can be run automatically and avoids needing to know the entire system is therefore highly useful as it decreases the context the developer needs to maintain to make changes.

+For example, to test a new Source, one could setup an e2e dev environment to manually test - or, one could instead validate that the Source sends valid data to the right endpoint.

+When velocity is the focus (as is the case at present), a few more general considerations:
+1) Tests shouldn't be slow or hard to run
+2) Tests should test at a high-enough level that a developer should be able to submit code which with high-confidence after only running the tests.

 # Performance

 ## IndexSet, OrderedSet, set